 Another thing to keep in mind is that your home is more than a financial investment.
 This is the place you will raise your family, have friends over and make your memories.
-With the housing market being prone to changes, you don’t want to make a short-term purchase with the sole goal of making a big profit.
+With the housing market being prone to changes, you don’t want to make a short-term purchase with the sole goal of creating a hefty profit.
 Your number one concern should be finding the right home to fit your needs.

 Focus on What You Need

-Home buyers should make a list of must haves and stick to it throughout the buying process.
+Homebuyers should make a list of must-haves and stick to it throughout the buying process.

 Stick to Your Budget

 Set your budget early – like, before-you-even-start-looking-at-homes-early.
-In competitive markets it’s easy to spend more by getting into a bidding war.
-Home buyers need to know that the area where you are buying can widely affect this.
+In competitive markets, it’s easy to spend more by getting into a bidding war.
+Homebuyers need to know that the area where you are buying can widely affect this.

 Decide How Much to Put Down

 Twenty percent down is ideal because it keeps you from needing private mortgage insurance and reduces your financial risk.
-If, for some reason, you need to sell, you don’t want to have to owe money.
+If you need to sell for some reason, you don’t want to have to owe money.

-Not only will a reserve be able to pay living expenses if you get sick or lose your job, it also gives you peace of mind.
+Not only will a reserve be able to pay living expenses if you get sick or lose your job, but it also gives you peace of mind.

 There are various types of mortgages available.
-Home buyers will have to decide which is best for you and your family.
-While some mortgages might look exciting, the boring 15 and 30-year mortgages usually have their advantages.
-Mostly, that you are locked into the same rate for the duration of your loan.
+Homebuyers will have to decide which is best for you and your family.
+While some mortgages might look exciting, the boring 15 and 30-year mortgages usually have their advantages mostly, that you are locked into the same rate for the duration of your loan.

-Usually these loans have lower interest rates but higher monthly payments.
+Usually, these loans have lower interest rates but higher monthly payments.
 But unlike a variable loan, they don’t tempt you with low payments to buy more house than you can afford.

-Be Ready To Walk
+Be Ready to Walk

-Home buying is stressful and time consuming but rewarding in the end.
+Home buying is stressful and time-consuming but rewarding in the end.
 Try not to get too emotionally invested until all of the papers are signed.
 Up until the very end, you need to be willing to walk away.
-Something may come up during the inspection or maybe the timing ends up not being right.
+Something may come up during the inspection, or maybe the timing ends up not being right.

-Stick to your “must have” list and don’t overreach.
+Stick to your “must-have” list and don’t overreach.
 Before you know it, you’ll soon be happy in your new home.